red-panda-ci/ci-scripts/README.md

 An explanation of the interesting points marked above:
 1) Checkout the principal code reporitory using SCM plugin
-2) Initialize and update all of the submodules, including this "ci-scrits"
+2) Initialize and update all of the submodules, including this "ci-scrits/common"
-3) Build the APK, using 23.0.3 sdk version, builded with "./gradlew clean assembleDebug"
+3) Build the APK with a container based on android-23.0.3 docker image, using 23.0.3 sdk version, builded with "./gradlew clean assembleDebug" command
-4) Archive all of the resultant APK as artifacts of the jenkins build job
+4) Archive all of the resultant APK files as artifacts of the jenkins build job